common name: house dust mites

 - Hirschmann W. 1986.
 Simple method for identifying live house dust mites.
 The Practical Pest Controller 38: 1-2.

 - Ker RA.
 1921.
 Dust sensitization in bronchial asthma.
 Medical Clinic of North America 5: 751-758.

 - Korsgaard J. 1982.
 Preventative measures in house dust allergy.
 American Review of Respiratory Diseases 125: 80-84.

 - Leysen M Th, Reybrouck G, Van de Voorde H. 1974.
 Susceptibility of the house dust mite to pesticides and disinfectants.
-Acta Allergol.
-29: 455-461.
+Acta Allergologica 29: 455-461.

 - Mallea M, Charpin J. 1977.
-Activities fongistatique et fongicide du paragerm forte ambiance sur les champigons.
-Allergol.
-Immunopathol.
-5: 536.
+Activities fongistatique et fongicide du paragerm forte ambiance sur les champignons.
+Allergologia et Immunopathologia 5: 536.

 - Mitchell EB, Wilkins S, McCallum Deighton J, Platts-Mills TAE.
 1985.
-Reduction of house dust mite allergen levels in the home: uses of the acaracide, pirimiphos methyl.
-Clin.
-Allergy.
+Reduction of house dust mite allergen levels in the home: Uses of the acaracide, pirimiphos methyl.
+Clinical Allergy.
 15: 235-240.

 - Oshima S. 1964.
 Observations of floor mites collected in Yokokama.
 I. On the mites found in several schools in summer.
-Japan J. San.
-Zool.
-15: 233-244 (in Japanese with English summary).
+Japanese Journal of Sanitary Zoology 15: 233-244 (in Japanese with English summary).

 - Penaud A, Mouirit J, Autran P, Timon-David P, Jacquet-Francillon M, Charpin J. 1973.
 Reflexions sur les moyens de lutte contre les acariens pyroglyphides des poussieres domestiques.
 Marseille-Medical 110: 377-380.